-A simple DES modeling and simulation environment based on simpy, camunda modeler, and tkinter / pixi.js;
+Simple DES modeling and simulation based on SimPy, BPMN, and pixi.js

 Wouldn't it be cool to combine the block-based process modeling experience of commercial discrete event simulation packages with the amenities of proper IDE-based source-code editing?
 (Think Arena / Anylogic / ExtendSim / Plant Simulation / ... but with simple integration of third-party libraries, industry-standard interfaces, unit- and integration testing, dockerization, serverless execution in the cloud of your choice... and even actually working auto-completion! :D)

 And all that not only for free, but using the worlds most popular language for data analytics and machine learning?

 Created BPMN process diagrams are parsed and converted to Python-code, combining visual oversight of model structure with code-based definition of model behavior.
 Immediately executable, including a token-based process animation, allowing for space-discrete entity movements, and ready to be wrapped as a gym-environment to let a machine-learning algorithm find a control strategy.

 - connectable blocks for processing of entities

 - automated model generation from process event-logs via PM4Py